cloudevents/spec/spec.md

 * Description: This is for additional metadata and this does not have a mandated structure.
 This enables a place for custom fields a producer or middleware might want to include and provides a place to test metadata before adding them to the CloudEvents specification.
-TBD - Determine a shorter prefix for this (e.g. OpenAPI uses “x-”)
   See the [Extensions](extensions.md) document for a list of possible properties.
 * Constraints: